-What this document is — and isn’t
+What this document is (and what it isn’t)

 Is NOT: a claim that Lictor itself is SOC 2 Type II certified, GDPR-compliant on your behalf, or pre-approved by any regulator.
 Compliance is a property of an entire system, not a single tool.
 Lictor is a control in your compliance program, not the program itself.